jadeforrest/blog/content/posts/2023-04-04--executive-advisor/index.md

 Overall, both advisors and coaches can be valuable resources for people seeking guidance and support, but they have different areas of focus and approaches.”</font>

 You’ll find that there is a continuum between the two.
 Most advisors also do some coaching.
 Some coaches also do some advising.
+I do both.

 My advice for engineering leaders is to find someone who leans towards advising.
 The reason for that is that having deep experience in engineering leadership is something that is worth a lot.
 There is a wide body of knowledge and expertise that you will be able to tap into from advisors that understand that domain well.